 Puncak Jaya Success Rate in 2018:

 I successfully summited Puncak Jaya in June 2019, and I did it for a fraction of the cost ($7,500!).
 You can read about my experience climbing Puncak Jaya, and how I did it so ‘cheaply’ HERE.

 THOUGHTS ON CLIMBING THE SEVEN SUMMITS:

 The total cost of the 7 summits? $110,000USD+.
 That’s a lot of money to save.
 But big dreams require sacrifice, suffering, and a little ingenuity, so I’ll dig out some sponsors I hope, work hard, save as much as possible and let’s see where we end up.

 My plan?
-Kili, Puncak Jaya Elbrus are done, I plan to go for Aconcagua next (Jan 2020).
-Then Denali (May 2020).
+Kili, Puncak Jaya, Elbrus, and Aconcagua done.
+That’s 4/7.
+Next?
+Denali (May 2021).
 Then the big financial efforts of Vinson and Everest to finish.
 Let’s do it.
 If any of you guys ever want to join me for these, just let me know and let’s make it happen.
 Msg me here, or on FB, Twitter or Instagram.
 Just search for ‘onestep4ward’, see you on the summit.

 What Are Seven Summits: *The Bass and Messner lists, and what about Mont Blanc??

 The first ‘Seven Summit’ list was created by Bass, where he used Mount Kosciuszko in Australia, instead of Puncak Jaya, in Indonesia.
 So the Bass Seven Summit list is as follows:

 The second, more definitive ‘Seven Summit list, was created by Reinhold Messner who replaced Mount Kosciuszko with Puncak Jaya.
 Messner’s Seven Summit list is as follows: